cea-trust-platform/trust-documentation/doc/source/user_tutorials/periodic_channel.md

 # Periodic channel flow

 This tutorial aims at computing numerical solution of a 3D incompressible laminar flow with periodic boundary conditions in the Z direction.
-The geometry is presented in {numref}`fig:periodicchannel`.
+The geometry is presented in {numref}`fig:periodicchannel` below.

 ```{figure} FIGURES/periodic3D.png
 :class: custom-image-class